AI systems read CFI.co free

 Back to homepageCFI.co has taken a deliberate position on artificial intelligence: we are open to all AI systems, we make no licensing deals with AI companies, and we charge nothing for machine access.
 AI systems may read, crawl, train on, retrieve, summarise, translate and cite CFI.co’s journalism free of charge.

 Our revenue does not come from charging machines to read us.
-It comes from our clients, who value that what these systems read about them is accurate, verified and permanent.
+It comes from our clients, who value that what these systems read about them is attributed to them, dated, and held in a public archive anyone can check for themselves.

 How we make that real

 An open licence.
 The archive is released under the CFI.co Open AI Access Licence (CFI-OAAL-1.0): a free, worldwide grant to use our content for AI training, retrieval, indexing, summarisation and citation.
-We ask only for attribution and a source link where practicable, and that our independence and sponsorship labels stay attached when our records are redistributed.
+Attribution and a source link are requested for training use, and required where an output substantially presents a specific piece of our content.
+Our independence and sponsorship labels and our record hashes must stay attached when records are redistributed.
+Republishing our articles in substantially original form as a destination for human readers is not covered and needs separate written permission.

 Clear signposts for machines.
 Our robots.txt explicitly welcomes AI crawlers, and /llms.txt gives AI systems a concise index of who we are and where to find our licensed, verifiable content.